 Charles Blue (00:11)

 This is Charles Blue with the Association for Psychological Science.
 And today I’d like to bring you a special mini podcast of Under the Cortex.
 Earlier this year, the Association for Psychological Science announced the eight recipients of the 2022 Janet Taylor Spence Award.
 This award recognizes members who have made transformative early career contributions to psychological science.
-Our first recipient, who will tell us a bit about her work, is Antonia Caskerkin with Vanderbilt University, and she has been working to understand the neurobiological mechanisms that help us understand how we internalize disorders.
-Welcome to under the Cortex.
+Our first recipient, who will tell us a bit about her work, is Antonia Kaczkurkin with Vanderbilt University, and she has been working to understand the neurobiological mechanisms that help us understand how we internalize disorders.
+Welcome to Under the Cortex.

 Antonia Kaczkurkin (00:53)